obsidian-btc/metrics-stream-divergence/README.md

 Calculates the difference in milliseconds between the timestamps of the most recent events in two or more EventStore streams.

+## Rationale

+The difference in time between two streams can be used to detect whether a service is processing commands slower than expected (or not at all).

+For example, the difference in time between a services inbound commands and the events that are emitted as a result of those commands can indicate the service's processing latency.
+If that latency exceeds a given value, an alert should be sent to whatever alert deliver system is in-use.

 ## Usage

 ```ruby